GoldenDog190/data-structures-and-algorithms-2/readme/BLOG-2.md

   - First will pass through the array, and then split the array in two.

 * Pass 2
-  - The array is split into two.
+  - The array is split into two seperate arrays.

 * Pass 3
-  -
+  - The two arrays will split again.

 * Pass 4
-  -
+  - The left side will be sorted.

 * Pass 5
-  -
+  - The right side will be sorted.

+* Pass 6
+  - Both sides will merge once the sorting is done.

+* Pass 7
+  - Final iteration will the finished merged array.

 ## Efficiency
 * Time: O(nlogn)